edmcouncil/rdf-toolkit/docs/SesameRdfFormatter.md

  -sup,--short-uri-priority <arg>   set what takes priority when shortening
-                                   URIs: prefix [default], base-uri -t,--target <arg>                 target (output) RDF file -tfmt,--target-format <arg>       target (output) RDF format: one of: rdf-xml (RDF/XML), turtle (Turtle)
+                                   URIs: prefix [default], base-uri -t,--target <arg>                 target (output) RDF file -tc,--trailing-comment <arg>      sets the text of the trailing comment in the ontology.
+Can be repeated for a multi-line comment -tfmt,--target-format <arg>       target (output) RDF format: one of: rdf-xml (RDF/XML), turtle (Turtle)
                                    [default]